Craghead History, Family Crest & Coats of Arms

 Early History of the Craghead family

-Another 161 words (12 lines of text) covering the years 1400, 1700 and 1731 are included under the topic Early Craghead History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Craghead research.
+Another 81 words (6 lines of text) covering the years 1400, 1700 and 1731 are included under the topic Early Craghead History in all our PDF Extended History products and printed products wherever possible.

 Craghead Spelling Variations

 In Medieval times, spelling and translation were not nearly so highly developed as today.
 They were generally carried out according to the sound and intuition of the bearer.
 For that reason spelling variations are extremely common among early Scottish names.
 Craghead has been spelled Craighead, Craighede, Craigdaillie, Craigdallie and others.